The estimated reading time for this post is 210 seconds

-Life Care Planning helps because it becomes a comprehensive document that provides for the future care and associated costs of a person facing a serious illness or injury.
+Life Care Planning helps attorneys in many ways and in all phases of litigation.
+The actual plan itself becomes a comprehensive document that provides for the future care and associated costs of a person facing a serious illness or injury.

 In earlier phases of litigation, a life care plan helps evaluate the potential value of a case.
 During settlement negotiations, a life care plan helps identify monetary ranges.
 And of course during trial a life care planner can be critical to your litigation success!